-In review, The Macon Telegraph covers local news via staff journalist with minimal bias such as this: Man arrested after shooting at Dublin YKK plant leaves victim hospitalized.
-National and world news comes from McClatchy publications as well as the Associated Press.
+In review, The Macon Telegraph covers local news via staff journalists with minimal bias, such as this: Man arrested after shooting at Dublin YKK plant leaves victim hospitalized.
+National and world news comes from McClatchy publications and the Associated Press.

-Last Updated on October 31, 2020 by Media Bias Fact Check
+Last Updated on July 1, 2023 by Media Bias Fact Check